KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $ageList['Alex'] = 9

-That syntax also works for updating an existing value based on a key.
 There is another syntax you can use for accessing and updating values that I will cover in a later section.
-If you are coming to Powershell from another language, these existing examples should fit in with how you may have used them before.
+If you are coming to Powershell from another language, these existing examples should fit in with how you may have used hashtables before.

 ## Creating hashtables with values

-So far I have just created an empty hashtable for the examples.
+So far I have just created an empty hashtable for these examples.
 You can pre-populate the keys and values when you create them.

     $ageList = @{
         Kevin = 36
         Alex  = 9
     }

+## As a lookup table
+The real value of this type of a hashtable is that you can use them as a lookup table.
+Here is a simple example.

+    $environments = @{
+        Prod = 'SrvProd05'
+        QA   = 'SrvQA02'
+        Dev  = 'SrvDev12'
+    }

+    $server = $environments[$env]

+In this example, you specify an environment for the `$env` variable and it will pick the correct server.
+You could use a `switch($env){...}` for something like this but this is a nice option.

+This gets even better when you dynamically build the lookup table to use it later.
+So think about using this approach when you need to cross reference something.
+I think we would see this a lot more if Powershell was not so good at filtering on the pipe with `Where-Object`.
+If you are ever in a situation where performance matters, this is an approach that needs to be considered.

+I won't say that it is faster, but it does fit into the rule of [If performance matters, test it](https://github.com/PoshCode/PowerShellPracticeAndStyle/blob/master/Best%20Practices/Performance.md).

 ## Iterating hashtables
 Because a hashtable is a collection of key/value pairs, you have to iterate over it differently than you would an array or normal list of items.